-Find a circular object to draw lightly around, this helps to give you a starting point so we can easily put into practice the theory of the sphere from last week.
+Find a circular object to draw lightly around; this helps to give you a starting point so we can quickly put into practice the theory of the sphere from last week.
 I’m using to 2B pencil (Staedtler Mars Lumograph)

 I then make a mark indicating the furthest point of the cast shadow.

 Lightly draw an ellipse shape to indicate the cast shadow.
 Notice how the ellipse cuts through the shape of the circle.

 I now use a hard line and add slight angles to the circle, to represent more accurately the shape of the apple.